Quantum cosmological background superposition and perturbation predictions: Introduction

 \section{Introduction}

 General Relativity (GR) predicts the existence of regions of spacetime with diverging energy densities and curvature, namely singularities.
-These can be either spacelike inside black holes, or timelike in the case of the Big-Bang in cosmology~\cite{Peter:2013avv}, the latter of which we are concerned with here.
+These can be hidden inside black holes or represent the starting point of Big-Bang cosmology~\cite{Peter:2013avv}, the latter of which we are concerned with here.
 Assuming the cosmic censorship hypothesis~\cite{VandeMoortel:2025ngd} holds, black hole singularities can be contained behind an event horizon; the cosmological one, however, lies at the origin of the Universe and demands an explanation.

 The seemingly simplest option that has been suggested to resolve the primordial singularity consists in modifying the underlying model on which cosmology is based, which is an isotropic and homogeneous solution of GR sourced by a minimally coupled perfect fluid~\cite{Peter:2013avv}.
 One is thus naturally led to consider either a non Friedman-Lema\^{\i}tre-Robertson-Walker (FLRW) isotropic and homogeneous metric~\cite{Ganguly:2021pke} or to add additional degrees of freedom in the form of modifying the gravitational theory or the matter content~\cite{Cai:2013vm, Battefeld:2014uga}.
 Finally, one can couple matter to gravity in a non-minimal way~\cite{Granda:2010hb}.
 All these options rely on the classical behavior of the background Universe with superimposed quantum perturbations generating the large scale structures; they replace the singularity by a minimal scale factor (maximal curvature), i.e. a bounce~\cite{Brandenberger:2016vhg}.